geeksblabla/Code-of-conduct/README.md

 1. **Passion for Technology:** GeeksBlaBla is driven by a deep passion for technology and its transformative power.
 We are committed to exploring and embracing the latest technological advancements and empowering others to do the same.
 2. **Collaboration and Partnership:** We believe in the power of collaboration to achieve great things.
 We partner with other organizations, businesses, and individuals to amplify our impact and create a more vibrant tech ecosystem in Morocco.
 3. **Empathy:** GeeksBlaBla recognizes that technology should be used to enhance human lives, not to replace them.
-They strive to create products and services that are user-centered and that meet the needs of real people.
+We strive to create products and services that are user-centered and that meet the needs of real people.
-4. **Responsibility:** GeeksBlaBla takes seriously the ethical implications of technology.
-They are committed to using technology in a way that is responsible, ethical, and sustainable.
+4. **Responsibility:** GeeksBlaBla takes ethical implications of technology very seriously.
+We are committed to using technology in a way that is responsible, ethical, and sustainable.
-5. **Inclusivity:** GeeksBlaBla believes that everyone should have the opportunity to participate in the tech community.
-They are committed to creating a welcoming and inclusive environment for people of all backgrounds and abilities.
+5. **Inclusivity:** GeeksBlaBla believes that everyone should have the opportunity to participate in the tech community. we are committed to creating a welcoming and inclusive environment for people of all backgrounds and abilities.
 6. **Openness and Transparency:** We are committed to open communication and transparency.
 We believe that building trust and respect is essential for a thriving community.
 (See **Funding and Partnerships** section: III → 3 → E)

 # III - Code of Conduct